RebeccaSue/cc3k/README.md

 ### 1.1 Some Definitions

 Definition 1: A **character** is a person/animal/thing in the game of CC3k.
-This can be either the player character (PC), who is controlled by the player of the game, or non-playable characters, who are strictly enemies in CC3k.
+This can be either the player character, who is controlled by the player of the game, or non-playable characters, who are strictly enemies in CC3k.

 Definition 2: An **item** is something the player character can pick up or use.
 In CC3k, this is either gold or potions.
 Potions offer potentially positive and negative effects to the player character.